Looking ahead: 3D printing the digital enterpriseBy Peter Gergely, SAP Solutions Architect on

 Getting the ERP system set up correctly, and early, to tackle these issues was central to the project’s success.
 Key tasks included: upgrading to the latest digitally enabled version that could support IoT technologies; implementing a resource scheduling solution that tightly integrated with purchasing and the work order system; being able to report on the cost of goods sold for each individual printed spare to find the best ways to drive costs down; being able to react to material requirements in real time and manage every site or service technician as its own manufacturing cell.
 All this from a system that only seven years ago relied on a highly centralized, batch-based supply chain with average delivery time measured in weeks to months.

 Making the most out of your SAP investment by ensuring your environment is up to date and ready to bring on new technologies is what we do.
 Want to know more?
-Contact us at UXC Oxygen and start preparing for the future today.
+Contact us at Oxygen, a DXC Technologies Company and start preparing for the future today.